Files / China

 Document Introduction

 This course syllabus aims to provide a professional and systematic analytical framework for the theory and practice of international relations in East Asia.
-The core proposition of the course is to question and test the universality of mainstream international relations theories, which are rooted in the experience of European diplomatic history and deduce universal patterns of state behavior from it, such as the balance of power, alliance politics, power transition conflicts, and the fragility of international cooperation.
-The course plans to place this series of theoretical presuppositions within the unique historical context and contemporary geopolitical realities of East Asia to examine their explanatory power and limitations.
+The core proposition of the course is to question and examine the universality of mainstream international relations theories, which are rooted in the historical experience of European diplomacy and derive general patterns of state behavior from it, such as the balance of power, alliance politics, power transition conflict, and the fragility of international cooperation.
+The course plans to place this series of theoretical presuppositions within the unique historical context and contemporary geopolitical realities of East Asia, investigating their explanatory power and limitations.

-From a theoretical dimension, the course systematically introduces the four major schools of thought in the field of international relations: realism, which emphasizes power and the security dilemma; liberalism, which focuses on institutions and interdependence; constructivism, which emphasizes ideas and identity; and an analytical perspective that examines how domestic politics shapes foreign policy.
+From a theoretical dimension, the course systematically introduces the four major schools of thought in the field of international relations: Realism, which emphasizes power and the security dilemma; Liberalism, which focuses on institutions and interdependence; Constructivism, which emphasizes ideas and identity; and an analytical perspective that dissects how domestic politics shapes foreign policy.
 The course readings are color-coded to clearly indicate their theoretical orientation.
-Students are required not only to read classic texts from each school (typically with non-Asian cases) but also to study academic works that apply these theoretical tools to analyze specific historical events and contemporary issues in East Asia, such as using the concept of "organized hypocrisy" to analyze 19th-century East Asian international norms, interpreting Japan's strategic transformation from a domestic politics perspective, or applying alliance theory to analyze U.S.-Japan and U.S.-South Korea relations.
+Students are required not only to read classic texts from each school (often based on non-Asian cases) but also to study academic works that apply these theoretical tools to analyze specific historical events and contemporary issues in East Asia.
+Examples include using the concept of organized hypocrisy to analyze 19th-century East Asian international norms, interpreting Japan's strategic transformation from a domestic politics perspective, or applying alliance theory to analyze U.S.-Japan and U.S.-South Korea relations.

 Ultimately, this course is not only a systematic review of the history of international relations in East Asia but also a rigorous exercise in theoretical testing and policy evaluation.
-It guides participants to deeply consider: in an East Asia lacking strong regional institutions similar to NATO or the EU, fraught with territorial and legitimacy disputes, where historical memory profoundly influences current interactions, and which is undergoing Sino-U.S. strategic competition and power transition, are the theoretical predictions based on European experience—especially the pessimistic discourse of realism regarding the possibility of conflict—necessarily destined to become reality?
+It guides participants to deeply consider: In East Asia, which lacks strong regional institutions similar to NATO or the EU, is marked by territorial and legitimacy disputes, where historical memory profoundly influences current interactions, and is undergoing U.S.-China strategic competition and power transition, are theoretical predictions based on European experience—especially the pessimistic discourse of Realism regarding the likelihood of conflict—inevitably destined to become reality?
 Through in-depth analysis of historical cases and a focus on contemporary challenges (such as the North Korean nuclear issue, the Taiwan issue, economic coercion, Japan-South Korea relations), the course provides crucial analytical tools and historical perspectives for understanding the region's prospects for strategic stability, alliance dynamics, and patterns of great power competition.